-Despite both having to do with applied behavior analysis and treating autism, social, developmental, and behavioral disorders, there are several differences between an ABA and a BCBA.
-These differences go beyond just the name and the degree required for each.
-The Applied Behavior Analysis (ABA) therapist works with patients in need of applied behavior analysis therapy, but typically works under the supervision of the Board Certified Behavior Analyst (BCBA).
-ABA therapists typically have a bachelor’s degree and are also known as BCaBA, or Board Certified Assistant Behavior Analysts.
+But there are several differences between an ABA and a BCBA.
+These differences go beyond just the name and the degree you need for each.
+The Applied Behavior Analysis (ABA) therapist works with patients in need of applied behavior analysis therapy.
+However, the ABA typically works under the supervision of the Board Certified Behavior Analyst (BCBA).
+ABA therapists typically have a bachelor’s degree.
+They are also known as BCaBA, or Board Certified Assistant Behavior Analysts.
 BCBA therapists usually have a master’s degree in order to be certified by the BACB.
 They are two separate professionals who are working for the same goal.
 Do you wonder what is ABA degree compared with BCBA, or what is a BCBA as compared to what is an ABA?
-Read on to find out more about what is BCBA therapy, and the ABA BCBA difference.
+What does ABA therapy stand for?
+What does BCBA stand for?
+Read on to find out.

 What is Autism Spectrum Disorder (ASD)?

 There are many misconceptions about autism, according to an author at researchautism.com in an article entitled “Ten Things Autism Isn’t.”
 The author says that many people see autism simply as social awkwardness, but it goes deeper than that.
 People often also think that people with autism never grow up; however, says the author, this is not at all the case.
 Autism, she says, is neither terrible nor wonderful.
 It is simply another way of seeing the world.
-It is important that applied behavior analysis professionals understand this as they practice behavior analysis.
+ABA professionals must understand this as they practice behavioral analysis.

 In the case of children with autism, however, there are basic skills that may need to be learned, depending on the child.
 People with ASD often simply need guidance to reach their potential.
 This is where people with an ABA degree and BCBA therapy professionals come into the picture.